platformsh/platformsh-docs/docs/src/dedicated/overview/security.md

 The Development Environment deploys each branch as a series of containers hosted on a shared underlying VM.
 Many customers generally share the same VM.
-However, all containers are allowed to connect only to other containers in their same environment, and even then only if an explicit "relationship" has been defined by the user via configuration file.
+All containers are allowed to connect only to other containers in their same environment, and even then only if an explicit "relationship" has been defined by the user via configuration file.

 ## Security incident handling procedure

 Should Platform.sh become aware of a security incident &mdash; such as an active or past hacking attempt, virus or worm, or data breach &mdash; senior personnel including the CTO are promptly notified.

-Our security incident procedures include isolating the affected systems, collecting forensic evidence for later analysis including a byte-for-byte copy of the affected system, and finally restoring normal operations.
-Once normal service is restored we perform a root cause analysis to determine exactly what happened.
+The security incident procedures include isolating the affected systems, collecting forensic evidence for later analysis including a byte-for-byte copy of the affected system, and finally restoring normal operations.
+Once normal service is restored a root cause analysis is performed to determine exactly what happened.
 A Reason for Outage report may be provided to the customer upon request that summarizes the incident, cause, and steps taken.

 Platform.sh cooperates with relevant law enforcement, and inform law enforcement in the event of an attempted malicious intrusion.